CSCfi/csc-user-guide/docs/support/deprecate-conda.md

     cloud platforms.
 CSC's supercomputers support Singularity containers, which are are just single big files for Lustre, thus avoiding much of the problems.
 Many software projects offer Docker-containers which can often easily be converted to Singularity format.
+Inside of the container you can naturally use for example Conda to manage the packages without causing any file system issues.

     Read our documentation on [how to create your own Singularity container](../computing/containers/creating.md)